Synthesis Essay: Step by Step Guide With Easy Tips

 Here are the steps you need to follow for writing a great synthesis essay.

-- 1. Creating an Impressive Outline & Thesis Statement
+- 1. Create an Outline

 Expand on your argument or thesis statement by creating a synthesis essay outline.
 It is a logical structuring of your collated information and concepts.
 Essentially your outline must indicate a multitude of sub-arguments extracted from your main argument and evidence to support your thesis.